demisto/content/Packs/GenericSQL/Integrations/GenericSQL/README.md

 ## Connection Pooling

 By default, the integration does not pool database connections.
 Thus, a connection is created and closed for each command run by the integration.
-When connection pooling is enabled, each Docker container will maintain a single connection open for time specified in the the _Connection Pool Time to Live_ parameter (default: 600 seconds).
+When connection pooling is enabled, each Docker container will maintain a single connection open for the time specified in the the _Connection Pool Time to Live_ parameter (default: 600 seconds).
 After the time to live expires, and upon execution of a new command, the database connection will close and a new connection will be created.

 __Note__: When pooling is enabled, the number of active open database connections will equal the number of active running __demisto/genericsql__ Docker containers.